 Of course not, it’s your wedding after all!
 I have no issues with guests taking their own photographs during your wedding; it’s common practice these days anyway with so many camera phones around; and I will always try to accommodate opportunities for your guests by being as unobtrusive as possible.

 However there is the growing practice; that of an ‘unplugged wedding’.
-This is where a bride and groom will ask and encourage their guests to put their cameras and phones away for the day to enjoy the day through their eyes and not a screen or lens!
+This is where a couple will ask and encourage their guests to put their cameras and phones away for the day to enjoy the day through their eyes and not a screen or lens!
 I’ve had feedback from this kind of wedding where guests have enjoyed the day more; and have had an increased excited anticipation to see the official photographs.

 At the end of the day though, it is totally up to you.